 "Primavera" by Botticelli‘Sonnet 100: Springs First Sweet Kiss’ by Ken Allan Dronsfield The Society May 5, 2018 Beauty, Poetry 5 Comments Sing me a sonnet of spring’s first sweet kiss.
 Let me gaze at splendid colors around. warm sun touching my cheeks; the cold remiss. those angelic sounds of spring now abound.
 The morning songbirds sing loud flying high, honks of northbound geese waving in the mist. the buzz of the bees all about the sky The bedroom curtains gently dance and twist whisper to me lines of a Summer’s rhyme.
 Sing me a last sweet winter serenade; of things my memory shall keep in time renewal of nature for which we prayed await our toast to this sonnet with wine springs first sweet kiss, we relax in the shade.
 Ken Allan Dronsfield is a disabled veteran, poet and fabulist originally from New Hampshire, now residing on the plains of Oklahoma.
 His work can be found in magazines, journals, reviews and anthologies.
 His two poetry books, “The Cellaring” a collection of 80 poems of light horror, paranormal, weird and wonderful work and his newest book, “A Taint of Pity”, Life Poems Written with a Cracked Inflection, are available through Amazon.com.
 He is a three time Pushcart Prize and twice Best of the Net Nominee for 2016-2017.
 Ken loves writing, thunderstorms, walking in the woods at night and spending time with his cats Willa and Yumpy.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 5 Responses Joe Tessitore May 5, 2018 Very beautiful! well- done Ken!
 Reply David Paul Behrens May 5, 2018 Illustrative word usage to create a beautiful poem about Spring.
 Good job.
 Reply Fr.
 Richard Libby May 5, 2018 Well done!
 Reply David Hollywood May 7, 2018 This is lovely.
 Reply Lenore May 8, 2018 I enjoyed reading this lovely verse… Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.